-The NHS in Bedfordshire, Luton and Milton Keynes, in partnership with Public Health England, have put in place measures to ensure the safety of all patients and NHS staff while also ensuring services are available to the public as normal.
+The NHS in Bedfordshire, Luton and Milton Keynes, in partnership with Public Health England, have put in place measures to keep all patients and NHS staff safe while ensuring services remain available to the public.

 National Lockdown – Stay at Home